shravanshetty1/blawgd/docs/ARCHITECTURE.md

 }
 ```
 The `max_post_count` will be increased as network experiences more traffic such
-that the network is storing the last 30-15 days worth of posts.
+that the network is always storing the last 30-15 days worth of posts.

 All nodes on the network should communicate over [TOR](https://www.torproject.org/), however currently they dont.
 This is planned in future development.